MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-csi.md

 1. Straightforward to resolve, and hence the bot is more likely to be able to handle it.
 You can tell that if a topic has lower average resolution time, higher resolution rate, and/or fewer escalations.

-2. Have high volume, so the automation can bring you more business benefit and impact.
+2. High volume, so the automation can bring you more business benefit and impact.
 You can tell that from [case volume drivers](https://docs.microsoft.com/en-us/dynamics365/ai/customer-service-insights/dashboard-kpi-summary#case-volume-drivers-chart) and [emerging topics](https://docs.microsoft.com/en-us/dynamics365/ai/customer-service-insights/dashboard-kpi-summary#emerging-topics-chart) in Customer Service Insights.

 Customer Service Insights also calculates resolution time impact for each topic, which has already taken into account both average resolution time and case volume.
 See the [Resolution time drivers chart](https://docs.microsoft.com/en-us/dynamics365/ai/customer-service-insights/dashboard-case-resolutions#resolution-time-drivers-chart) for more details how resolution time impact is calculated.